bionic-gpt/bionic-gpt/website/content/blog/confidential-saas/index.md

 4. **Build Environment**: Achieving repeatable builds often requires careful management of the build environment, including the use of containerization or virtualisation to isolate the build process from external influences.
 5. **Documentation and Tools**: Detailed documentation of the build process and tools designed to facilitate repeatable builds, such as `reproducible-builds.org`, help developers implement and maintain this practice across different projects and ecosystems.

+## Attestation

 ## Conclusion

+In conclusion, building SaaS applications for highly regulated industries requires a deep understanding of the security and compliance requirements that come with handling sensitive data.
+Key takeaways include:

+- Implementing Defence in Depth best practices, such as multi-tenancy, to ensure data isolation and scalability
+- Using Bring Your Own Key (BYOK) encryption to maintain control over encryption keys and ensure data security
+- Leveraging Confidential Computing to protect data in use and provide an additional layer of security
+- Implementing deterministic builds to ensure repeatable and verifiable build processes that can be tied back to the original source code for verification and trust
+- Utilizing attestation and Secure Compute to provide an added layer of security and trust